 - In your messages, use greetings and the names of those involved.
 This personalizes electronic communication.
 Sign your name to all your postings. - Use subject headings and/or refer to previous messages so your meaning is clear.
-Also, this maintains ongoing dialogue. - Your messages need to be succinct and to the point.
-Remember that this is an English course and your messages need to be proofread prior to posting. - Don't be afraid to ask for clarification or assistance from your classmates. - Respond as promptly as possible; ensure you have answered questions asked of you. - Important discussion rule your comment must introduce relevant and new information.
-It is okay to respond with non-informative comments (perhaps statements of agreement, support, encourage, or friendship), but make sure this is not your only kind of posting. - It is a good idea to read all the messages before responding and do not "lurk" (don't just be an observer).
+Also, this maintains ongoing dialogue. - Your messages need to be succinct (to the point).
+Also, since this is an English course, proofread your message prior to posting. - Don't be afraid to ask for clarification or assistance from your classmates. - Respond as promptly as possible; ensure you have answered questions asked of you. - Important discussion rule your comment must introduce relevant and new information.
+It is okay to respond with non-informative comments (perhaps statements of agreement, support, encourage, or friendship), but make sure this is not your only kind of posting. - It is a good idea to read all the messages before responding and do not "lurk" (this means that you aren't just be an observer).
 Share your ideas, resources, and viewpoints. - Do not post flaming or disrespectful messages; this includes messages which are abrupt, rude or dismissive of others' points of view.